agiledev-students-spring2024/4-final-project-readtrack/README.md

   - The project's wireframe is developed using `Figma`.
   - The project's front-end is developed using `ReactJs` and `TailwindCSS`.
-  - The project's back-end is developed using `ExpressJS`
+  - The project's back-end is developed using `ExpressJS`.